School choice in the United States: Indiana

 Indiana removed the limit on charter schools, allowed universities to authorize charters, and established vouchers for low- and middle-income students.

 Iowa

 In Iowa, the Educational Opportunities Act was enacted in 2006, creating tax credits for eligible donors to scholarship-granting organizations (SGO)s.
 These tax caps were $5 million originally, but in 2007 increased to $7.5 million.

 Massachusetts

 The Commonwealth of Massachusetts permits families to "enroll [students] in schools [within] communities other than the city or town in which they reside."
 Officially known as the "Inter-District School Choice Program", the program is authorized by MGL, Part I, Title XII, Chapter 76, Section 12B.

 Louisiana

 Louisiana added scholarships for special-needs students.
 In the aftermath of Hurricane Katrina, the Louisiana state government fully privatized the education system of New Orleans, replacing all local school boards with charter schools that operated independently of the state and local government.

 New Hampshire

-In June 2021, New Hampshire established education savings accounts with an income cap of $79,500.
-By November, New Hampshire 1,600 students had applied.
+New Hampshire established a universal school choice program in 2025.